-Mother’s Day heroes: 11 ways to help moms in need right now
+11 ways to help moms in need right now

-While most moms love to be toasted with a mimosa at an overpriced brunch, they may also appreciate skipping $18 pancakes and heart-shaped chocolates, in order to make the world a slightly better place.
+While most moms love to be toasted with a mimosa at an overpriced brunch, they may also appreciate skipping $18 pancakes and heart-shaped chocolates in order to make the world a slightly better place.

 On this Mother’s Day, it’s worth remembering that pregnancy and childbirth can be a matter of life or death for women who live in poverty or don’t have access to safe or affordable healthcare.
 And no matter where you live in the world, caring for children is a challenge, one that most moms rise to again and again despite the difficulties.
 So take your mom to that brunch, of course, but if you’re also looking for a gift that makes a difference this year, here are 11 great options to help moms around the world: